timothy/calc/README.md

 * NumValidator
   * This will validate all numbers.
 Right now only Decimal numbers and Integers are validated.
 This adds better **bad input** handling than the JavaScript's _parseInt_ and _parseFloat_ methods

-bower_components and typings files are now included in the repo.
-Some of the repos in bower_components require a less build.
-To ovoid long complex build process I included these things in the local repo.
+bower_components should not be used with webpack.
+Use npm node_modules for all dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.
+You can also use `ng generate directive/pipe/service/class/module`.

 ## Build
-####Note: This Functionality does not work in the current app.
-Currently the only way to test this out is through the `ng serve` command or to port it over to a standalone angular2 app without using Angular cli.
-Angular cli is still in beta and some of the functionality is very error prone.

-~~Run `ng build` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.~~
+Use the `-prod` flag for a production build.

 ## Further help

-**Note:** to "Run" build, test, or serve this project must have [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24 or greater installed.
+**Note:** to "Run" build, test, or serve this project must have [angular-cli](https://github.com/angular/angular-cli) version 1.0.0 or greater installed.

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).